watermeloncq/drl-long-short-optimization-portfolio-SB3py37/README.md

 ## 4. Citation

-If you use this code, please cite our paper:
+If you use this code, please cite our paper.
+The code in this repository corresponds to the **revised and extended version** of our work, which is currently under peer review at a journal.
+Until the final version is published, we recommend citing the original preprint available on arXiv:

 ```bibtex
 @ARTICLE{2020arXiv201213773H,